Are You Board Ready? Take our Self-Assessment

 - Are you a proven team player with an understanding that the dynamics of a board is one of the most important parts of good governance?

-Depending upon the depth of your experience in business, or a specific skill currently needed by a board, you may also be best as a candidate for advisory boards with no fiduciary responsibility.
+Depending upon the depth of your experience in business, board service, or a specific skill currently needed by a board, you may also want to consider advisory boards which have no governance or fiduciary responsibilities.